metakgp/gyft2/README.md

         ![After Command line steps](https://i.imgur.com/5jGn0ii.png)

     - **Step (ii):** Open your calendar application and import this ICS file into it.
 For Google Calendar You can follow [this guide](https://support.google.com/calendar/answer/37118?hl=en).
+        1. Open Google Calendar on a computer.
+Note: You can only import from a computer, not a phone or tablet.

+        2. In the top right, click Settings Settings > Settings.

+        3. Open the Calendars tab.

+        4. Click Import calendar between the "My calendars" and "Other Calendars" sections.

+        5. Click Choose File and select the file you exported.
+The file should end in "ics" or "csv"

+        6. Choose which calendar to add the imported events to.
+By default, events will be imported into your primary calendar.

+        7. Click Import.

 ## License